Foundation Diet and Health

 .

-The best place to buy sprouted lentils is in well-stocked organic shops.
-They can also be found in the refrigerated section of the usual supermarket chains such as Coop , Migros , Denner , Volg , Spar , Aldi , Lidl , Rewe , Edeka , Hofer , etc. as raw food.
+It is best to buy germinated lentils in well-stocked organic shops.
+Occasionally you can also find them in the refrigerated section of the usual supermarket chains such as Coop, Migros, Denner, Volg, Spar, Aldi, Lidl, Rewe, Edeka, Hofer, Billa etc. as raw food.
 You can often get them online via priority delivery.
-Prefer organic quality, if possible from domestic or even local production.
+If possible, go for organic quality, from domestic or even local production.

 You should also look out for mold in purchased products.
 However, the furry, fluffy fibrous roots are often confused with mold.
 A smell test will help you distinguish mold from the fine roots: mold smells musty, fibrous roots smell more fresh to strongly sharp.